janiveer/DocsTeamTryout/Part1.md

 If you already have Couchbase Server 4.5 or later installed but did not install the `travel-sample` bucket (or you installed it from a 4.0 version), open the Couchbase Web Console and select **Settings > Sample Buckets**.
 Select the `travel-sample` checkbox, and then click Create.
 A notification box in the upper-right corner disappears when the bucket is ready to use.

 Finally, in order to be able to search for `hotels`, an FTS index called hotels must be created on the travel-sample bucket.
-Go to `Indexes > Full Text > New Full Text Index` and create the hotels index:
+Go to `Indexes > Full Text > New Full Text Index` and create the hotels index.

 ![](./assets/travel-app-fts-index.png)